The Dos and Don’ts of Marketing E-Newsletters

 If a customer is not opening your E-mails STOP!

-ADM uses a software platform that allows us to automatically identify customers who have not opened the last 5 E-mails.
+ADM uses a marketing automation platform that allows us to automatically identify customers who have not opened the last 5 E-mails.

 This is much better than continuing until the customer hits the opt-out button, preventing you from sending further messages.